NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Dragontooth Club.md

 * * *

 **Effect** You swing the leiomano, sending several of the dragon teeth shooting through the air on jets of energy.
-The dragon teeth deal 3d6 piercing and 3d6 damage of the energy type corresponding to the weapon in a 15-foot cone (DC 29 Reflex check).
+The dragon teeth deal 3d6 piercing and 3d6 damage of the energy type corresponding to the weapon in a @Template\[cone|distance:15\] (DC 29 Reflex check).
 The teeth hunt down their targets, correcting their flight in midair, which reduces any circumstance bonus from cover by 2.

 * * *